The Ultimate Guide to Ice Dams

 You forgot to prepare properly and the storms this winter were long and incessant.
 Ice dams, leaks, and structural failures left half of your property uninhabitable.
 The insurance policy will take months to determine whether the damages were caused exclusively by the storms or if your lack of proper maintenance is also to blame.
 Maybe you are one of the lucky few with enough savings to cover the damages up-front while the insurance policy pays out, but odds are that the contractors in your area are booked solid and are probably charging many times their normal rate anyway.
 When you finally find someone to do the work, you might still need to pay for temporary housing.
 You might just move altogether.

 This might have been an example, but situations like this are common in the United States.
-Extreme winters can leave parts of or entire homes uninhabitable, leaving homeowners stranded.
+Extreme cold seasons can leave parts of or entire homes uninhabitable, leaving homeowners stranded.
 Additionally, insurance companies will fight every claim, even the smallest ones.
 Did your furnace fail from old age, or did you fail to maintain it properly?
 They will take time to investigate.

 The best way to deal with a situation like that is to do your best to prevent it altogether.
 We will discuss ice dam prevention in detail further ahead.
-However, there are some general winter-proofing activities that you should do whether or not they specifically target ice dams.
+However, there are some general weather proofing activities that you should do whether or not they specifically target ice dams.
 Let’s give them a quick look.

 Gutters, for example, need to be clean and sturdy before the first winter storms.
 Cluttered, frozen gutters are nearly impossible to clean since leaves, sticks, and other debris slow the de-icing process.
-Gutters also need sturdy hooks and supports.
-Remember that your gutter will probably be an elongated ice tray during the winter storms, so make sure they can hold the weight of all that ice.
+They also need sturdy hooks and supports.
+Remember that your gutter will probably be an elongated ice tray during the snow and ice storms, so make sure they can hold the weight of all that ice.
 Furthermore, make sure that your gutters are structurally intact and encourage the steady flow of water.
 Any structural defects, such as holes, warps, and cracks, will slow down the thawing process and ease ice dam formation.
 See our guides, The Ultimate Guide to Gutter Cleaning and The Ultimate Guide to Gutter Maintenance, for all you need to know to be prepared for winter’s wrath.

 Proper roof inspections and maintenance also require your utmost attention.
 Damaged shingles, fading adhesives, weakened beams, and rotten soffits all increase your risk of suffering structural setbacks winter come.
-During the winter, your roof is like your home’s skin.
+During the coldest seasons, your roof is like your home’s skin.
 If you had open wounds, would you not want to see a doctor before entering a triathlon?

 Whatever repairs or maintenance you end up doing, make sure to thoroughly document it all.
-If by some bit of rotten luck your diligence is rewarded with winter damages, your thorough documentation will at least speed up the insurance processes and will hopefully leave you with a higher payout as well.
+If by some bit of rotten luck your diligence is rewarded with damages, your thorough documentation will at least speed up the insurance processes and will hopefully leave you with a higher payout as well.

 Now that we understand the importance of preparing for winter, let go into detail about the sly culprit of many a winter crime: ice dams.